vsjoqvist/en_SE/README.md

 # en_SE
-en_SE locale for linux, with some personal touches (such as "." as decimal point)
+fork of https://github.com/u296/en_SE with "," as a decimalpoint seperator instead of "."

 ## Steps